 The size and type of display screen required will primarily depend on the size and number of people the room is designed for.
 A single 4K television is enough for many small meeting rooms, while conference rooms and boardrooms are typically suited for dual displays or projectors.

-A touchscreen conference phone with built-in microphone is used to navigate your directory, control camera pan/tilt/zoom options and bring essential audio conferencing functions to your fingertips.
+A touchscreen conference phone with a built-in microphone is used to navigate your directory, control camera pan/tilt/zoom options and bring essential audio conferencing functions to your fingertips.
 Conference phones purpose-built for video will feature echo cancellation, automatic gain control and automatic noise reduction to give meeting room participants crystal clear audio.
 For ultra-large meeting rooms, microphone extensions can be added to extend the reach of the mic array.

 Software requirements for video conferencing